from £53 /night help

 This spacious accomodation comprises a very large open plan kitchen/diner/lounge with fold out double sofa bed, a stone inglenook fireplace and wood burning stove.
 The open plan kitchen allows adequate space and facilities to cook and a table to comfortably seat 4 adults.
 From the kitchen french doors lead out to an outside seating area, perfect for al fresco dining.
 This access leads directly onto the footpath a mere 50m from the beach.

 The property is attached to the home owners two hundred year old cottage in which there is access to washing machine and tumble dryer if needed.
 The heating is via an impressive large and efficient log burner in the centre of the lounge that more than adequately heats the room.
-The ensuite has an electric shower.
+The ensuite has shower and toilet.

 Ironing board/iron/hairdryer available on request